 Don’t Get Scammed, Make Your Donation Count (Hurricanes, Fires & Other Natural Disasters)

-When these tragic disasters leave thousands in dire need, we want to help.
+When a tragic hurricane, wildfire, volcano eruption, or other disaster leaves thousands in dire need, we want to help.
 But, what if our donations don’t actually help?

 Our instincts are to jump in and help.
 Especially when it’s destinations we’ve explored and people we love.
 But, between the hundreds of organizations claiming to help and the opportunistic scammers, it also seems like no good deed goes unpunished.